Do you want to learn some Instagram marketing tips?

-If you throw aside the short-term gains and direct sales that you can make from an influencer campaign, there are even more long term-benefits.
+If you throw aside the short-term gains and direct sales that you can make from an influencer campaign, there are even more long-term benefits.

-And if you play your cards right, you could even work with a top influencer in the future to gain millions of likes, like Coca-Cola did with this post from Selena Gomez.
+If you build a relationship with each influencer, you’ll build lasting brand awareness with a new audience.
+Further, if you play your cards right, you could even work with a top influencer to gain millions of likes, like Coca-Cola, did with this post from Selena Gomez.

 Your existing customers might not be influencers, but you can still use their posts to influence people to buy your products by collecting user-submitted photos.

 6. Come Up With an Interactive Branded Hashtag